kreier/vex/docs/README.md

 Programs for team 76209X of the SSIS Dragons X

-Here is a recent code example:
+Here is a recent code example (130 points with 11 seconds left):

 ``` py
 # Library imports